maheeniftikhar24/OSINT-Writeups/README.md

-# OSINT-Writeups
+# OSINT Write-ups

-A collection of beginner-friendly OSINT investigations, walkthroughs, and learning notes.
+Welcome to my collection of OSINT investigations, walkthroughs, and learning notes.
+This repository documents my journey through various OSINT challenges while explaining the methodology behind each investigation.